 I’m a believer in adding “D” to the end of STEAM.
 Women working in the realm of STEAMD have to be resilient to the biases of art and design on top of facing a male-dominated STEM culture.
 My advice is not to let false perceptions get in the way of achieving your goals.

-What is one of the most exciting things you’ve worked on within your NASA career?
+What’s one of the most exciting things you worked on during your career at NASA?

 Everything that NASA does is incredibly compelling and intriguing.
 It was always about the journey, not just the destination.
 Watching the design seeds that I’ve planted grow into actual movements that have influenced real space missions is exhilarating to say the least.